[Disclaimer: I do not own any cryptocurrencies nor have I participated in any DAO crowdfunding.]

 A couple weeks ago I joked that while containment is impossible, it would be nice to know who patient-zero was for using the term “blockchain” without an article preceding it.
 The mystery of who exactly removed the “a” before “blockchain” is probably residing on the same island that Yeti, Sasquatch, and the New England Patriot’s equipment team are now located.

-The Tapscott’s, a Canada-based father-son duo, co-authored a new book that not only suffers from this grammatical faux pas but has several dozen errors and unproven assertions which are detailed in this review.
+Don and Alex Tapscott, a Canada-based father-son duo, co-authored a new book entitled Blockchain Revolution that not only suffers from this grammatical faux pas but has several dozen errors and unproven assertions which are detailed in this review.

 On p.
 5 the authors write:

 “A decade later in 2009, the global financial industry crashed.
 Perhaps propitiously, a pseudonymous person or persons named Satoshi Nakamoto outlined a new protocol for a peer-to-peer electronic cash system using a cryptocurrency called bitcoin.”

 Ignoring the current drama surrounding Craig Wright — the Australian who claims to be Satoshi — during the initialthreads on Metzdowd, Satoshi mentioned he had been working on this project for 18 months prior; roughly mid-2007.
 So it was more coincidental timing than intentional.

 And much like other books on the same topic, the authors do not clarify that there are more than one type of blockchain in existence and that some are a type of distributed ledger.

 “At its most basic, it is an open source code: anyone can download it for free, run it, and use it to develop new tools for managing transactions online.”

 With the ‘it’ being a ‘blockchain.’
 The problem with this grammatical issue is that we know empirically that there many different types of distributed ledgers and blockchains currently under development and not all of them are open sourced.
 Nor does being open source automagically qualify something as a blockchain.